tsender/bacre_2D/README.md

 #### ROSBridgeParamOverride

 Each level should have a ROSBridgeParamOverride actor so it can have its own dedicated rosbridge node.
-NOTE: all of the below fields are specific to the [feature/specify_ros_version](https://github.com/tsender/ROSIntegration/tree/feature/specify_ros_version) of @tsender's `ROSIntegration`fork.
+NOTE: All of the below fields are specific to the [feature/specify_ros_version](https://github.com/tsender/ROSIntegration/tree/feature/specify_ros_version) branch of @tsender's `ROSIntegration`fork.

-- `ROSBridge Server Hosts`: TArray of IP addresses of the computer runnng rosbridge.
+- `ROSBridge Server Hosts`: TArray of IP addresses of the computer running rosbridge.
+Each entry pairs with the corresponding element in the `ROSBridge Server Ports` array to define the servers.
 Only use one IP for now.
-- `ROSBridge Server Ports`: TArray of port numbers that rosbridge is listening to (we used ports 9100 and above, but you can use another base port number).
+- `ROSBridge Server Ports`: TArray of port numbers that rosbridge is listening to.
+Each entry pairs with the corresponding element in the `ROSBridge Server Hosts` array to define the servers.
 Only use a single port in this array for now.
 - `ROSVersion`: 2
 - `Clock Topic Name`: "/clock\<wid\>", where \<wid\> is replaced by the associated Worker ID

 ### UE4 Setup Part 2: Configuring Parallel Simulations

-Since most gaming desktops have a powerful GPU, it is expected that you will be able to run more than one UE editor at once.
+Since most modern gaming desktops are quite powerful, it is expected that you will be able to run more than one UE editor at once.
 In our paper, we used 12 independent simulations across two Windows machines, each running six workers.
 To configure such a setup, first create one level following the above instructions.
 Save the level as "level_0" (you can use whatever naming conventon you like), as this level will be our first worker.
 Then, create $n$ copies of this level, "level_1", "level_2", ..., "level_n".
 Within level $i$, set the Worker ID as $i$, add the port $9100 + i$ to the `ROSBridge Server Ports` array, and set the `Clock Topic Name` (for level 0 this will be "/clock0").

 Note: Regardless of how you split up the independent simulations, every active level must have a different Worker ID associated with it (as duplicates will cause problems).
 Also, all IDs should be consecutive, regardless of the lowest ID you start at.
 For example, 0,1,2,...,11 or 10,11,12,...,21 are acceptable IDs for using 12 parallel workers.